yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

 When querying by a secondary index, the original table is consulted to get the columns that aren't specified in the index.
 This can result in multiple random reads across the main table.

-Sometimes a better way is to include the other columns that we're quering that aren't part of the index using the [`INCLUDE`](../api/ycql/ddl_create_index.md#included-columns) clause.
+Sometimes a better way is to include the other columns that we're querying that are not part of the index using the [`INCLUDE`](../api/ycql/ddl_create_index.md#included-columns) clause.
 When additional columns are included in the index, they can be used to respond to queries directly from the index without querying the table.